Fake Plastic Fish's 2009 Plastic Resolution

 Midway.
 Message from the Gyre | Photography by Chris Jordan

-This is it people...
+This is it folks...
 Think about what you're using, buying and throwing away.
 Plastic is forever and it's not all going to the landfill.
 It's out there floating in the ocean, millions of tons of it.
 It's not food.
 But birds and fish don't know any better.
 It's killing and poisoning.
 An innocuous cap to a milk jug, an every day lighter, a toothbrush.
 We've got to find a better way to live, not at the expense of so many other creatures.
 They have rights too... their future depends on us.
 Just say no to disposable plastic.

 "Am I part of the cure or am I part of the disease" Coldplay